lindemann-co/einstein-cv-template/README.md

 ## How to customize the CV to your taste
 ### Colors
 To start with, I recommend you chose a color set at your liking.
 It all happens in [cv_einstein.cls](cv_einstein.cls).
-Trying different hues, saturations and brightnesses should be pretty easy.
+Thanks to tools such as [HSB Color Picker](https://codepen.io/HunorMarton/details/eWvewo) finding a suitable hue, saturation and brightness should be pretty easy.

 ### Icons
 All icons come from Font Awesome for LaTeX, whose documentation is available at [doc/fontawesome.pdf](doc/fontawesome.pdf).